 1. Who do you see each day?
 Be present to those you encounter wherever you go.
 Ask God to open love and compassion in your heart to extend to others.

 2. Take time to care for those you see or those you know by listening to their concerns or celebrating their joys.

 Prayer: God, we are surrounded by your people wherever we go.
-Help me pay attention, to be present and care for those I see.
-Help me take a few minutes from my personal agenda to listen for those who may need a kind and compassionate ear, for my heart's desire is to love others in your name.
+Help me to pay attention, to be present and care for those I see.
+Help me take a few minutes from my personal agenda to listen to those who may need a kind and compassionate ear, for my heart's desire is to love others in your name.
 Amen.